Brodypen/Brodypen/README.md

 - 🍩 Parent's Donut Shop
 <details>
 <summary>
   Cool!
-You got the gist, want to see some cool stuff?
+Want to see some more?
 </summary>

 ## Leetcode: